alcionai/corso/website/blog/2023-1-4-backups-on-your-coffee-break.md

 with any S3-compatible object storage system, including AWS, Google Cloud, Backblaze and Azure Blob.
 - It’s fast!
 Corso doesn’t use unreliable scripts or workarounds.
 Instead, its automated, high-throughput, high-tolerance backups feature end-to-end encryption, deduplication and compression.
+Corso is written in Go, a modern programming language that came out of Google that has been purpose-built for systems programming.
 A typical Corso backup takes just a few minutes- and you can drink your coffee while it’s running!

 How do you backup your data with Corso?
 It takes just a few minutes to get started.
 Check out the [Quick Start](https://corsobackup.io/docs/quickstart/)